 Add Advanced Authentication Methods

 While passwords are still widely used for authorization, there is an increasing tendency to shift to non-password-based, advanced methods.
 Instead of passwords, users can be authenticated through the use of biometric verification—like logging in to an iPhone using a thumbprint with Touch ID or authenticating on a Windows 10 PC just by looking at it with Windows Hello facial recognition.
 This method allows the system to identify employees by recognizing their faces, fingerprints, voices, irises, or heartbeats.
 Moreover, there is also behavioral biometrics that creates a unique profile of each user by analyzing their interactions with the system (typically used applications, unique keystrokes,s, and mouse dynamics).

 Apply Password Encryption

-Encryption provides additional protection for passwords even if they are stolen by cyber criminals.
+Encryption provides additional protection for passwords even if they are stolen by cybercriminals.
 There is a popular tendency to use reversible encryption or apply only one-way encryption.
 However, these methods are ineffective—if an attacker obtains the password database they can easily crack and compromise the passwords it contains.
 Instead, the best practice is to consider end-to-end encryption that is non-reversible.
 In this way, you can protect passwords in transit over the network.
-Moreover, it’s dangerous to store password files in a plain text.
+Moreover, it’s dangerous to store password files in plain text.
 There are many cases where hackers have compromised an enterprise’s password database and walked away with unencrypted passwords.

 Protect Accounts of Privileged Users